GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Access and navigate to the Genkit monitoring dashboard for your deployed application.
 - Identify the key aggregate stability metrics displayed for the entire project and interpret what they indicate about the overall health of your application.
-- What are the individual GenAI **features** in your app and what are the performance indicators (metrics) shown for each.
+- What are the individual GenAI **features** in your app and what are the performance indicators (metrics) shown for each?
 - What is the specific feature that handles the *core user interactions* in the MovieGuru app and what metrics can you find about it?
 - By examining an individual execution (a trace) of the user interaction feature, what information can you identify about the sequence of steps that occurred and the specific details recorded for each step?
 - What are the most notable differences in the execution paths of user queries (e.g., a question requiring a movie recommendation versus a simple greeting)?